 Optimization of Geneticin Kill Curve for Callus Regeneration

 An antibiotic sensitivity assay was conducted to determine the optimal concentration of geneticin for shoot regeneration in sugarcane genotype CoC671.
-Calli were cultured on SR-2 (MS media enriched with BAP 0.5 mg/l) regeneration medium supplemented with geneticin at concentrations of 0 (control), 20, 30, 40, 50, and 60 mg/l.
-For each treatment, 30 callus stacks (~300 mg or 3–4 mm in diameter) were transferred to the selection medium (10 stacks per plate), with three replicates per concentration.
+Calli were cultured on SR-2 (MS media enriched with BAP 0.5 mg/L) regeneration medium supplemented with geneticin at concentrations of 0 (control), 20, 30, 40, 50, and 60 mg/L. For each treatment, 30 callus stacks (~300 mg or 3–4 mm in diameter) were transferred to the selection medium (10 stacks per plate), with three replicates per concentration.
 Cultures were maintained at 26 °C under light conditions for 4 weeks.
 Regeneration response was assessed by recording the number of callus stacks that developed shoots, while non-responding or necrotic calli were considered non-viable.
 Data from this experiment were used to evaluate the lethal dose threshold of geneticin for effective selection during regeneration (Table 2).

 Table.
 2